Cainta Church: Marian image

 The venerated painting of the Our Lady of Light after undergoing conservation treatment.
 Pope Francis granted its Canonical coronation on December 1, 2018.

 The devotion to Our Lady of Light was introduced in Cainta in 1727.
 The original picture brought by the Jesuits had a gilded frame and crest and was enshrined in one of the side altars (colacerales).
 It was transferred to the main altar (retablo mayor) before 1853.
 Two faithful copies of the original picture exist.
 The first was an 1801 print given to those who gave donations to the Virgin Mary with bottom inscription:

 Verdadero retrato de Nuestra Señora Reina del Universo – María Santísima – Madre de Lumen que se venera en la Iglesia de Cainta en su propia capilla a solicitud y expensa de ciertos devotos de esta gran Señora en el año de 1801.

 (English: True image of Our Lady Mary, Queen of the Universe, Most Holy Mother of Light that is venerated in the Church of Cainta in her own chapel, upon the commission and expense of certain devotees of this Great Lady in the year 1801).

 The second faithful copy is a charcoal painting by Mariano Javier of Cainta, painted in 1857.
 Presently, it is under the care of the family of Flora Javier-Buenviaje.

-The present painting of the Our Lady of Light was painted using oil on canvas by the renowned National Artist Fernando Amorsolo.
+The present painting of the Our Lady of Light was painted using oil on canvas by the National Artist Fernando Amorsolo.
 Over time, the painting had developed some discolorations and acquired dirt and insect excrement.
 Specialists were consulted who recommended conservation.
 Conservation procedures were done in four months by Carmina Silverio, a conservator and restorer of painting and sculptures.

 The feast day of the venerated image is celebrated annually on December 1, after the feast of Saint Andrew.
 Her secondary feast is observed on Thursday after Pentecost Sunday.